Fletchers Paint Works & Storage Site

 The Intermediate (60%) Design Report describes a LTTD remedy and a parallel design effort of an Off-site Disposal (OSD) remedy for the site.
 EPA released a Proposed Plan in June 2008 to amend a portion of the OU1 remedy (site soils).
 Specifically, a change in the remedy to OSD allows for the excavation and disposal of site contaminated soils at a licensed off-site landfill.
 An Amended ROD was issued June 2009 to address the change.

 In September 2011 EPA approved with modification GE’s 100% Design Report.
 In December 2011 GE’s contractor submitted a work plan to complete additional field activities to address constructability issues, including hydraulic testing, pre-construction verification sampling and soil characterization for off-site treatment and disposal.
 These activities were initiated in 2012.
-The April 2013 Supplemental Design Data Report was submitted by GE presented the results of the field work noted above to address some uncertainties associated with the final design.
+The April 2013 Supplemental Design Data Report submitted by GE presented the results of the field work noted above in an effort to address some uncertainties associated with the final design.
 The field work identified an area of dense non aqueous phase liquid (DNAPL) in several wells and piezometers on the Mill Street Property.
-Since the report was submitted, GE has been performing monitoring and recovery of DNAPL and reporting these activities in the monthly reports.
+Further work related to the delineation and fate and transport of DNAPL has been initiated and is on-going.
+GE has been performing limited monitoring and recovery of DNAPL and is reporting these activities in the monthly reports.

 GE continues to perform quarterly groundwater monitoring of the contaminated groundwater at the site.
 This will continue until the remedy has been constructed and a long term monitoring program can be implemented.